Off-Belief Learning

 \section{Abstract}

 The standard problem setting in Dec-POMDPs is self-play, where the goal is to find a set of policies that play optimally together.
-Policies learned through self-play may adopt arbitrary conventions and rely on multi-step counterfactual reasoning based on assumptions about other agents' actions and thus fail when paired with humans or independently trained agents.
-In contrast, no current methods can learn optimal policies that are fully grounded, \emph{i.e.}, do not rely on counterfactual information from observing other agents' actions.
-To address this, we present \emph{off-belief learning} (OBL): at each time step OBL agents assume that all \emph{past actions} were taken by a given, fixed policy ($\pi_0$), but that \emph{future actions} will be taken by an optimal policy under these same assumptions.
-When $\pi_0$ is uniform random, OBL learns the optimal grounded policy.
-OBL can be iterated in a hierarchy, where the optimal policy from one level becomes the input to the next.
-This introduces counterfactual reasoning in a controlled manner.
-Unlike independent RL which may converge to any equilibrium policy, OBL converges to a unique policy, making it more suitable for zero-shot coordination.
-OBL can be scaled to high-dimensional settings with a \emph{fictitious transition} mechanism and shows strong performance in both a simple toy-setting and the benchmark human-AI/zero-shot coordination problem Hanabi.
+Policies learned through self-play may adopt arbitrary conventions and implicitly rely on multi-step reasoning based on fragile assumptions about other agents' actions and thus fail when paired with humans or independently trained agents at test time.
+To address this, we present \emph{off-belief learning} (OBL).
+At each timestep OBL agents follow a policy $\pi_1$ that is optimized assuming \emph{past actions} were taken by a given, fixed policy ($\pi_0$), but assuming that \emph{future actions} will be taken by $\pi_1$.
+When $\pi_0$ is uniform random, OBL converges to an optimal policy that does not rely on inferences based on other agents' behavior (an optimal \emph{grounded} policy).
+OBL can be iterated in a hierarchy, where the optimal policy from one level becomes the input to the next, thereby introducing multi-level cognitive reasoning in a controlled manner.
+Unlike existing approaches, which may converge to any equilibrium policy, OBL converges to a unique policy, making it suitable for zero-shot coordination (ZSC).
+OBL can be scaled to high-dimensional settings with a \emph{fictitious transition} mechanism and shows strong performance in both a toy-setting and the benchmark human-AI \& ZSC problem Hanabi.